Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Introduction

-Note that \cite{voss2009distributional,gloaguen2010analysis,morlot2012population,gloaguen2005simulation, blaszczyszyn2015random, chetlur2017coverage} are limited to the V2V communication or V2I communication, the first performance characterization of the V2X downlink communication was studied in the master thesis in \cite{guha2016cellular}, where the association probabilities and the coverage probabilities for the V2V and the base station to vehicle downlink communications were derived for the maximum power based association scheme and the threshold distance based association scheme.
+Note that \cite{voss2009distributional,gloaguen2010analysis,morlot2012population,gloaguen2005simulation, blaszczyszyn2015random,chetlur2017coverage} are limited to the V2V communication or V2I communication.
+The first performance characterization of the C-V2X downlink communication was studied in the master thesis in \cite{guha2016cellular}, where the association probabilities and the coverage probabilities for the V2V and the base station to vehicle downlink communications were derived for the maximum power based association scheme and the threshold distance based association scheme.
+Recently, \cite{choi2018analytical} has performed downlink coverage analysis of cellular network leveraging vehicles where authors have derived the distance of typical receiver vehicle at center from nearest base station or vehicle.
+Further, they derived downlink association and the coverage probabilities of the typical vehicle in terms of integral formulas to characterize the downlink performance of vehicular communication. {However, in these works, V2V communication is sharing frequencies with cellular downlink and accordingly, interference characterization has been performed.
+Moreover, messages transmission from a vehicle to cellular network on the uplink has not been considered for infrastructure mode of C-V2X.}